Pryor-England Center for Science and Engineering

 During the summer of 2004 Harding's Science Center underwent significant expansion and remodeling and was rededicated as the Pryor-England Center for Science and Engineering.

-The new three-story addition now houses Computer Science, Mathematics, Physics and the College of Engineering.
+The new three-story addition now houses Computer Science, Mathematics, Physics and Engineering.
 Extensive modernizing allowed expansion of the Biology and Chemistry departments.

 The Advanced Genetics Lab